 The Magical Control That Disney Holds Over The Improvement District

 The land that Disney owns actually contains two cities – the city of Bay Lake and the city of Lake Buena Vista.
 You can find these little cities on Google maps.
-Lake Buena Vista, for example, is just north of Downtown Disney.
+Lake Buena Vista, for example, is just north of Disney Springs.
 If you drive by you will see signs that forbid trespassing.
 If you peek in you will see a series of modest homes.

 These cities have real residents.
 And the residents vote for the board of supervisors that makes decision for the improvement district.
 Since Disney owns the land, they can in effect select the residents of the cities, ensuring that they will vote in the board of supervisors that Disney wants.